 Serving ideas

-Another great way would be to add some of that pesto to my vegan cashew white sauce and then serve over pasta with roasted vegetables.
+Another great way would be to add some of that pesto to my vegan cashew white sauce and then serve it over pasta with roasted vegetables.
 Or use it to stuff in lasagnas.

 I highly recommend making more and I bet you will find so many ways to use your leftovers!